Australian Government advice for Burundi

 Provinces of Bujumbura Rural, Bubanza and Cibitoke

-- We advise you to reconsider your need to travel to Burundi at this time because of high levels of serious crime, possible civil unrest and the threat of terrorist attack.
+- We advise you to reconsider your need to travel to Burundi at this time because of high levels of crime, possible civil unrest and the threat of terrorist attack.

 - The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, underscores the ongoing threat posed by Somali-based militants across East Africa, including Burundi.
 Somali-based militants have issued threats against Burundi, specifically the capital Bujumbura, due to Burundi’s participation in the African Union Mission in Somalia.

 - We strongly advise you not to travel at night given the unpredictable security situation, the risk of banditry, and poor road conditions throughout the country.
 The United Nations and US Embassy have advised their staff not to walk or use public transport after dark due to these concerns.